 This is my personal favourite pregnancy safe deodorant stick.
 It neutralizes body odors, absorbs sweat, smells amazing, comes in refillable containers (so it's also better for the environment) and doesn't contain any harmful ingredients or harmful chemicals.
 You buy the initial deodorant, and then simply purchase the refills once your first one runs out.
 This way it's better for the environment as it produces less waste.
 It is free from parabens, phthalates, triclosan and fragrances.
 In fact, it's scented with essential oils, which are safe for pregnancy.
 Also made with shea butter.
 So it helps nourish and hydrate that sensitive underarm skin.

 Beautycounter also checks all their products for contaminants to ensure they are truly safe.
 Plus it actually works!
 So if you are like me you might have tried other safe or natural deodorants that didn't work at all and left you a sweaty mess.

 My personal favourite scents of the Beautycounter deodorant are the Coconut and Lavender ones.

-My second favourite pregnancy safe deodorant sticks.
+My second favourite pregnancy safe deodorant sticks are the ones from Primally Pure.
 This is the brand of deodorant I used until I found Beautycounter.
 The Primally Pure deodorant is also a great option because it's made with all natural ingredients, is paraben free and only scented with essential oils.
 Other ingredients in the Primally Pure deodorant include grass-fed tallow, fair trade coconut oil, arrowroot powder, beeswax, kaolin clay (to help detoxify and non-nano zinc oxide (to help soothe irritation).

 My favourite scents are the lavender and blue tansy.
 And if you are sensitive to baking soda or have sensitive skin the baking soda free options are also a great choice.